zendframework/zend-expressive/doc/book/cookbook/setting-locale-depending-routing-parameter.md

 middleware class + factory + factory registration + middleware registration).
 On the flip side, it's portable between applications, which could be something to consider if you were to make the functionality into a discrete package.

-(This is the approach we took for the ServerUrl and Url helpers.)